alexswiontek/dungeon-crawler/README.md

 #### MongoDB Atlas

 1. Create a free cluster at [mongodb.com/atlas](https://www.mongodb.com/atlas)
-2. Add your App Runner IP to the network access list (or allow all IPs for simplicity)
+2. Add your Fly.io IP to the network access list (or allow all IPs for simplicity)
 3. Create a database user and get the connection string

 ## License